th3jesta/ha-lcars/README.md

 </tr>
 </table>

-* You can create a blank header or footer by creating a Markdown card and putting `## &nbsp;` in the Content field.
+* You can create a blank header or footer by creating a Markdown card and putting `## &nbsp;` in the Content field, and change the size by modifying the number of `#`.
 It looks like this:
 ![image](https://user-images.githubusercontent.com/38670315/210792537-f25c740d-1ad3-4ac7-8a31-59ad04cf38fb.png)